hkarthik7/azure-devops-java-sdk/README.md

 ## Build Locally

+You are going to need JDK version 11 or above and you can download it from [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+Download Maven from the [official website](https://maven.apache.org/download.cgi).
+Once it is installed add `JAVA_HOME` to the path as Maven is going to need it.
+You can check if Maven is installed correctly by running `mvn -v`.

+Once you have installed `JDK` and `Maven` you can then,

 Clone the repository and navigate to root of the folder where `pom.xml` is placed.
 - Run `mvn clean` to clean the target folder if any exists
 - Update `_unitTest.json` with your organisation name, project name and personal access token.